Give the gift small icon

 4. Fill out the “In the Future” field.
 This step is critical as it creates the roadmap for your family of what happens next for each item you Artifct.

 5. Click save!
-Congratulations, your Artifct is now ready to be privately shared with your attorney or exported to your estate planner.
+Congratulations, you can now privately share your Artifct with your attorney or export it to your estate planner.
 You can easily export your entire Artifct collection, a single Artifct, or any combination of Artifcts.
 Some members even opt to send their estate planners their Artifct QR code to incorporate into their tangible asset memorandum.
+You can get your Artifcts collection QR code by visiting your "My Artifcts" page.
+It's available at top right, just below your personal banner.

-Details to Consider When you Artifct for Estate Planning
+Details to Consider When You Artifct for Estate Planning

 As the title of this ARTIcles story suggests, Artifcting is an art.
 And we’ve learned a lot about the ins and outs when it comes to Artifcts to support your future plans.
 Here are our top tips: